awwx/ar/readme.md

   and applying join to the pieces will result in the original list.

-* global variables are stored in an Arc table instead of in a Racket namespace
+* global variables can be stored in an Arc table instead of in a Racket namespace

-  as an experiment to see if the simpler data structure is sufficient.
+  This has been turned off by default though, as it did turn out to be slower than using a Racket namespace for global variables as Arc 3.1 does.

 * implicit variables